 The basic Reputation shared service uninstallation is designed so that the data you have collected is restored if you later decide to reinstall Reputation.
 In some cases, you might want to start "clean" and not restore the data.
 To do this, you must manually remove some files.

-Consult with your TAM before you uninstall or reinstall Reputation.
+Consult with Tanium Support before you uninstall or reinstall Reputation.

 - Sign in to the Tanium Console as a user with the Administrator role.

 - From the Main menu, go to Administration > Configuration > Solutions.

 - In the Tanium Solutions section, select the Reputation row and click Uninstall Solution.

 - Review the summary and click Proceed with Uninstall.

 - When prompted to confirm, enter your password.